The Guildhouse Fellowship FAQ

 What is the definition of a mid-career artist?

-Typically artistic or creative practice follows formal training.
-Where an applicant does not have formal training, the beginning of their practice is commonly marked by a significant recognition of the artist’s work their commitment to ongoing practice.
-An artists career is not always linear; there may be periods of time when the applicant has withdrawn from artistic practice for personal, financial or family reason.
-The applicant should combine periods of active and continuous practice to calculate their definition as a mid-career practitioner.
+Typically, artistic or creative practice follows formal training.
+Where an applicant does not have formal training, the cementing of their practice is commonly marked by a recognition of the artist’s body of work and their commitment to ongoing practice.
+An artist’s career is not always linear and there may be periods of time when the applicant has withdrawn from artistic practice for personal, financial or family reasons.
+To calculate their definition of a mid-career practitioner, the applicant should combine periods of active and continuous practice.

-An artist may have held a number of roles within their arts practice and should include this when calculating the years of practice.
-For instance an artist may have a strong contemporary art, craft or design career and expand their practice to include a curatorial practice, all facets are considered.
+This application process recognises that many artists, with or without formal training, are working in new territories which may not be defined as a single arts practice.
+An artist may have held several roles within their arts practice and should include this when calculating the years of practice.
+For instance, an artist may have a strong contemporary art, craft or design career and expand their practice to include a curatorial practice.
+For this application, all facets are considered.

 What kind of presentation outcomes can I expect with the Art Gallery of South Australia, and how will I be supported to achieve this?